 The trombones were already in, so the next pipes to be installed were the basses and accompaniments in the back.
 All pipes for each note were needed so I could check their speech on the wind.
-Several pipes speaking from wind in a common channel don't all receive the same pressure, so individual checking was out of the question.
-I fitted the basses, but came to a halt as there were two ranks of accompaniments with Judith.
-As the first row of these pipes needed to be stayed from the front of the organ I could go no further.
+Several pipes speaking from wind in a common channel all receive slightly different pressures, depending on their position along the wind channel, so individual checking was out of the question.
+I fitted the basses, but came to a halt as Judith still had two ranks of accompaniments.
+As the first row of these pipes needed to be stayed from the front of the organ could go no further.
 The saxophone trumpets could have gone in, but they would have made it impossible to get to that first stay in the back.
 Little did I know at that time it would be a full six months before I could continue.
 The picture (right) shows the basses and half the accompaniments installed on one side.

 Before fitting pipes, their channels were blown out.
 This was done before each rank was installed, to ensure no debris or dust could be trapped in the windways and get stuck in the pipes' narrow channels later.
 I achieved this very quickly using the stickers at the back of the main chest.
 It was for this reason I resisted the urge to fit the relay and keyframe until the very last minute.
 To have worked through the relevant notes using a scale music book would have taken hours longer, and worn out the book in the process.